flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 The application should be distributed with minimum modifications and should closely follow upstream.

+If any modification is necessary, like to address build failures or incompatibilities with flatpak, these patches should be included along with the manifest.

 ## Stable releases

 The Flathub stable repository is dedicated to hosting only stable